Remirokrish/3D_portfolio/README.md

    npm run dev
    ```

-Open your browser and navigate to `http://localhost:3000` to view the website.
+Open your browser and navigate to `http://localhost:3000`  or 'http://localhost:5173' to view the website.

 ## Features